michemcc/webdav-client-utils/README.md

 # Python WebDAV Client Utilities

 WebDAV is an HTTP extension used for cloud storage communication.
-This repository contains a set of Python scripts to demonstrate interactions with the Twitter API via the [WebDAV Client Utilities](https://github.com/michemcc/webdav-client-utils) module.
+This repository contains a set of Python scripts to demonstrate interactions with cloud storage providers via the [WebDAV Client Utilities](https://github.com/michemcc/webdav-client-utils) module.

 ## Usage